ItsCryptic/DailyRewards/README.md

 dailyrewards.reload - Gives permissions to the /dailyrewards reload command!

 dailyrewards.rewards - Gives access to the GUI!
 Players need this permission to open it!

+# Support

+Join our Discord @ https://discord.gg/s9mQfau for any other questions or concerns!

+# License

+This plugin is licensed under the MIT license